PARSIFAL: a toolkit for triple-GEM parametrized simulation: Tuning to experimental data

-In order to check and tune the results obtained by the simulation, the experimental data collected with the setup described in section \ref{sec:setup} were used and four {\it sentinel variables} were chosen as indicators of the goodness of the accordance: the cluster charge, the cluster size, the spatial resolution on the position reconstructed with CC and with $\upmu$-TPC methods. \\ A first version of the tuning is focused on two main elements: the gain value and the spatial diffusion.
-The gain, as already said, needs a correction since it is based on GARFIELD++ simulations which are affected by the {\it factor two} underestimation issue.
-Moreover, since the cluster size of the simulated data is lower {\it w.r.t.} the experimental one and a since there is a mismatch in the $\upmu$-TPC reconstructed position resolutions, also a tuning factor to the spatial diffusion was considered. \\ The {\it conversion factor}, to convert the ASIC ADC steps to fC, is fixed to the testbeam value, {\it i.e.} $30\,$ADC $ = 1\,$fC \cite{kostas}; in the same way, the charge threshold was not tuned ($45$ ADC).
-The noise level, estimated from random trigger runs to be around $15$ ADC, was not tuned as well.
-The optimization of all these values could enter a more detailed version of the tuning procedure in the future. \\ The tuning procedure consists of spanning over a set of parameter value combinations among which the one which better matches the experimental data is selected.
-The simulations are run for each combination, on a set of seven incident angles $[0,\,5,\,10,\,15,\,20,\,30,\,40]$ degrees and the global $\chi^2$ is computed to finally find the parameters which provide the minimum value.
-The global $\chi^2$ is the sum of the $\chi^2_p$ on the single parameters in order to perform the minimization on the four sentinel variables simultaneously:
+In order to check and tune the results obtained by the simulation, the experimental data collected with the setup described in Section~\ref{sec:setup} were used and four {\it sentinel variables} were chosen as indicators of the goodness of the agreement: the cluster charge, the cluster size, the spatial resolution on the position reconstructed with CC and with {$\upmu$}TPC methods.
+These four variables were used in \cite{jinst} to characterize the chambers in the testbeam, so their choice here is natural.
+Charge and cluster size are related to the electrical settings and the gas mixture, so they characterize well the triple-GEM detector behavior when changing the fields and high voltage.
+The spatial resolution with the CC and {$\upmu$}TPC methods characterize the tracking performance.
+These are the macroscopic variables that can be measured experimentally and fully describe the GEM behavior, which is described microscopically in GARFIELD++ simulations.
+The macroscopic variables can be compared to the results from PARSIFAL simulations which are based on GARFIELD++ microscopic description, to evaluate the reliability of the code. \\ A first version of the tuning is focused on two main elements: the gain value and the spatial diffusion.
+Other parameters are left un-tuned and their value is taken directly from the experimental data.
+The conversion factor, to convert the ASIC ADC steps to fC, is fixed to the testbeam value, {\it i.e.} $30\,$ADC$\,=\,1\,$fC \cite{kostas}; in the same way, the charge threshold was not tuned ($Q_{thr} = 45$ ADC).
+The noise level, estimated from random trigger runs to be about $15$ ADC, was not tuned as well.
+A more detailed version of the tuning procedure is planned for the future to include the fine optimization of all these values. \\ {\bf Gain} - The simulated gain needs to be corrected by a tuning factor for each GEM foil since it is based on GARFIELD++ output, which is underestimated by a factor ranging from $1.5$ to $2.5$ with respect to the experimental gain.
+This is a known issue of GARFIELD++ \cite{RD51_tuning,factortwo1,factortwo2,factortwo3,factortwo4}. \\ {\bf Spatial diffusion} - The simulated spatial diffusion needs to be tuned in order to achieve the matching of the resulting cluster size and {$\upmu$}TPC reconstructed position resolutions.
+In fact the simulated cluster size is lower with respect to the experimental one and this generates also a mismatch in the {$\upmu$}TPC reconstructed position resolution. \\ The tuning procedure consists in spanning over a set of combinations of detector gain and diffusion tuning values, among which the one which best matches the experimental data is selected.
+The simulations are run for each combination, on a set of seven incident angles $[0,\,5,\,10,\,15,\,20,\,30,\,40]$ degrees and for each parameter $p$, the corresponding $\chi^2_p$ is computed.
+It is defined as in Equation~(\ref{eq:chi2each})